ExxonMobil fire: 4 hurt in ‘major industrial accident’ at Texas refinery - NewsBreak

 ExxonMobil fire: 4 hurt in ‘major industrial accident’ at Texas refinery

-BAYTOWN, Texas — A fire early Thursday at an ExxonMobil plant in Baytown, Texas, left four people injured, according to officials.
+BAYTOWN, Texas — Four people were hurt when a fire broke out early Thursday at an ExxonMobil plant in Baytown, Texas, authorities said.

-It was not immediately clear what caused the incident, which the Harris County Sheriff’s Office called a “major industrial accident.”

-Update 10:55 a.m.
-EST Dec.
-23: ExxonMobile officials said the company’s emergency response teams extinguished the fire at the Baytown refinery Thursday morning, hours after it was first reported.

 Update 7:27 a.m.
 EST Dec.
 23: The Harris County Fire Marshal’s Office tweeted shortly before 5 a.m.
 CST that all four people who were hurt in the blaze are in stable condition at Memorial Hermann-Texas Medical Center Downtown.